 About CPAP Mask Sizes:

 During that critical time in CPAP therapy when you are becoming accustomed to improved breathing while you sleep with a CPAP machine, one of the most important things to get right is the fit with your mask.
 It could make the difference between continuing treatment and suffering through sleep apnea.
 The fact is, there are several types of masks for several different types of breathers and everyone takes to treatment differently.
-Read on for a few tips to help get that ever-important mask fitting right.

-To start, remember your options.
 There are varied mask types and the best way to find the right one is to literally try them on.
 The full face mask covers your mouth and nose.
 This type of mask is good for those who tend to breathe through the nose or mouth.
 The nasal mask covers just the nose and though it is smaller and a little less invasive, a chinstrap may be necessary with this mask.
 The nasal pillows sit just below the nostrils and are the least invasive mask.

-Once you have chosen the type of mask you want to use, the most important next step is to eliminate any mask leaks.
 These leaks occur when air that is being supplied from the CPAP machine is able to escape from the mask.
 If this is the case, there is no way to benefit from treatment because the machine cannot properly supply you with air at the right pressure for you.

 If this is your first CPAP mask, we suggest purchasing a mask that includes multiple sizes.
 These are often called Fit Packs and include all the mask sizes in one package so you can try and fit yourself to the appropriate size and know which parts to order when it's time for replacements.